 The GSP is in urgent need of donations to support our partners in Guatemala.
 We take our lead from our partners on the ground to determine what funds should be used for.
-Donations are tax deductible, and go directly to Guatemala.
+Donations are tax deductible, and all funds go directly to Guatemala.
 Website fees, mailings, GSP t-shirts, and similar administration/fundraising fees DO NOT come out of your donation as we are completely volunteer run.
-Currently many of our partners are suffering from false imprisonment, torture, assassination of loved ones, hunger and terrorism.

-In September and October of 2017, the GSP plans to bring hundreds of water filters to Q’eqchi’ Maya communities in the Polochic Valley.
-We need your support to make this effort a success.
+The GSP is bringing hundreds of high-quality water filters to our partners, and we need your support to make this effort a success.
+Many of the water filters are going to indigenous Q’eqchi’ communities in the Polochic Valley in eastern Guatemala.
 These communities were violently attacked by hundreds of police and soldiers in March, 2011.
 The government stated that the attack was a “nonviolent eviction” and that the military was not involved.
-The 7-minute video below gives a glimpse of what these “evictions” looked like.
+The 7-minute video below gives a glimpse of what these “nonviolent evictions” looked like.
 Community leader Antonio Beb Ac was murdered, the humble homes of Q’eqchi’ peasants were burned to the ground, and corn, beans and other subsistence crops were destroyed.

-The short term effects of malnutrition are severe and can include death.
-Several people have died of starvation and related illnesses since the communities were evicted in 2011.
+Those who died of starvation and related illnesses after the communities were attacked are not the only ones who have been severely impacted by hunger.
 Children who survive chronic malnutrition suffer from extreme long term consequences.
-Weakened immune systems, stunted growth, weak bones, decreased IQ, learning disabilities, diabetes, heart disease, kidney damage, and decreased physical capacity for work as an adult are just some of the life-long effects of chronic malnutrition even for people who are eventually able to consistently access sufficient nutrients after surviving chronic malnourishment.
+Weakened immune systems, stunted growth, weak bones, decreased IQ, learning disabilities, diabetes, heart disease, kidney damage, and decreased physical capacity for work as an adult are just some of the life-long effects of chronic malnutrition even for people who are eventually able to consistently access sufficient nutrients.

 Water-borne illnesses are causing significant injury to members of these communities.
 Often the small amount of nutrients parents are able to give their children are negated by water-borne illnesses.
 Children and the elderly are also most vulnerable to mosquito-borne illnesses such as malaria.
 Families are unable to purchase water filters and mosquito nets to protect their children and elderly.
 The government and wealthy “land owners” continue to threaten and exploit communities, making it impossible for them to access such basic goods.